 At once, a look flashes across Zuko’s face.
 He pauses, beginning hesitantly, as if carefully choosing his words.
-“It’s been…alright.
-I f***ed up my life a little bit, but what’s new?”
+“It’s been … alright.
+I’ve messed up my life a little bit, but what’s new?”

-“Does that have anything do with that?”
+“Does that have anything to do with it?”
 Before she can stop herself, Mai points to her left eye.
 She was never known for her tact.
-Apparently, Zuko remembers this, because he only flinches a little bit before recovering.
+Apparently, Zuko remembers this, because he barely flinches before recovering.